 #3 Role model

-By modelling good behaviour, you child will pick it up as well.
+By modelling good behaviour, your child will pick it up as well.
 Imagine being at the local supermarket with your child.
-In one hand you have your basket of groceries and in the other you are holding the hand of your preschooler.
+In one hand you have your basket of groceries and in the other, you are holding the hand of your preschooler.
 You had just joined the line to check your items out and are waiting to pay for them.
 Out of nowhere, a man cuts your cue.

 How would you react in this situation?
-Would you confront the man with in an aggressive tone, or ignore him completely?
+Would you confront the man in an aggressive tone, or ignore him completely?
 We want to show children how to approach a situation like this while remaining calm.